nealcaren/fightordie/_sources/Volumes/33/02/shambles_of_south_carolina.md

 "I am sorry," the client said, rising, "but I will have to finish talking this over with you some other time."

-'"What's your hurry?" the lawyer asked.
+"What's your hurry?" the lawyer asked.

 "Got to go over to Aiken right away."